-It certainly costs more to buy a brand new car even if it’s not a high end model(Subary Legacy for me – base model!).
+It certainly costs more to buy a brand new car even if it’s not a high end model.
+Subaru Legacy for me – base model.

-It’s definitely cheaper to get a lightly used one and that’s something I may consider with my next car although I hope this one last me for some time so that the next car purchase is way, way in my future.
-I’m the type of person to drive something until it’s not worth driving anymore so I don’t plan to buy a new car anytime soon if I can help it.
-I do like some of the benefits of new car ownership like the stress free years where the warranty is still in place and the potential for a longer lifespan.
-I am glad to have chosen a car that has a good resale value as well so that was something I considered when I bought the car brand new.
+It’s definitely cheaper to get a lightly used one.
+That’s something I may consider with my next car.
+However, I hope this one lasts me for some time so that the next car purchase is way, way in my future.
+I’m the type of person to drive something until it’s not worth driving anymore.
+That means I don’t plan to buy a new car anytime soon if I can help it.
+I do like some of the benefits of new car ownership.
+The stress free years where the warranty is still in place and the potential for a longer lifespan.
+I am glad to have chosen a car that has a good resale value as well.
+That was something I considered when I bought the car brand new.

 Gifts/Short term savings are next in line.
-A large portion of that is savings I had to make for quarterly tax payments for my 2016 stock sales and that won’t be a problem in 2017 although that area might get replaced with savings towards a down payment for a home.
+A large portion of that is savings I had to make for quarterly tax payments.
+I sold some stock in 2016 and that won’t be a problem in 2017.
+However, that area might get replaced with savings towards a down payment for a home.

-I also spend a decent amount of money on food whether it comes to groceries or restaurants.
+A decent amount of money goes to food whether it comes to groceries or restaurants.

-I did make an effort to cut out Whole Foods as an expense early in the year and moved all of my grocery shopping to Trader Joe’s which I found saves me a ton of money.
+I did make an effort to cut out Whole Foods as an expense early in the year.
+I moved all of my grocery shopping to Trader Joe’s which I found saves me a ton of money.

 Whole Foods does have some cool items but their prices on the basic items are far too high and while I’ll still drop in there every once in a while; it’s no longer a weekly visit like it once was.